Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ***Update***

 ~ Since everyone keeps questioning this beautiful trug/picking basket, I've bought it from Facebook Market Place, it was a good bargain!
 I've bought terracotta pots from there too, such a good way to recycle/reuse :)

+Lessons Learned:

+~ Growing my own veggies has taught me how hard is the whole process, I've mad respect for farmers that I had before, also it teaches me another side of the issue of food wasting.

+~ At the moment I'm dealing with a lot of cabbage worms in Bed 4, Brassicas veggies can grow in winter and attracts fewer pests than in summer, so I think I'm going to grow them in winter next time.